 How long will the call off process take and do you have a timetable I can work too?

-Because of the complex and diverse nature of Grants and Programme Services projects there is no typical timescale to work too.
+Because of the complex and diverse nature of Grants and Programme Services projects there is no typical timescale to work to.
 Early visibility of your project with suppliers will enable suppliers to give you feedback on typical timescales to respond to any further competition and carry out discrete work elements.

 Do I need to use the Crown Commercial Service eSourcing Suite to run the further competition and is there any guidance provided?